The evolution of america’s leading

 Nucor acquires The David J. Joseph Company, one of the nation’s largest scrap processors and brokers.
 The acquisition gives Nucor further control of its primary feedstock - scrap steel - which makes up 75 to 90 percent of the materials used to recycle steel.

 From 2001 to 2010, Nucor grew at an unprecedented rate, taking its place as the nation's leading producer of steel.
 During that time, Nucor made over 15 acquisitions, entered into multiple partnerships, and developed a number of new facilities and businesses.
 The company more than doubled in size to over 20,000 teammates at 212 facilities in 22 states and numerous international locations.

 Nucor begins development on its $750 million direct reduced iron (DRI) facility, located in St. James Parish, Louisiana.
 The innovative direct reduction technology converts natural gas and iron ore pellets into direct reduced iron used to produce all kinds of high quality steel products.
-The state-of-the-art facility will be operational in mid-2013.

 Major expansion of